yufengwudcs/ScisTree2/README.md

     ```bash
     cd src
     make
-    # You can then test it directly, e.g., ./scistree triv4-paper-1.txt
+    # You can then test it directly, e.g., ./scistree example_input.txt
     ```
     This step is not required for the Python package installation if using `pip install .` as described above.
 See more details below.